Student Life Resources

 Depositing Cash

-The cash must be deposited the first business day after the event or preferably the same day.
-If it is an ongoing or semester long fundraiser, the funds must be deposited once a week.
+The cash must be deposited the same day or the first business day after the event if after hours.
+If it is an ongoing or semester long fundraiser, the funds must be deposited as soon as possible each time.

 NO OUTSIDE ACCOUNTS MAY BE USED.
 This is for accountability purposes.
 All funds must be deposited into the club 61-fundraiser account.